hsemple/QGIS_Tutorials/source/spatial_data.rst

-Loading and Displaying the DEM
+Loading and Displaying a DEM
 --------------------------------

+1. Visit the `Michigan CGI archived GIS website <https://web.archive.org/web/20160201222536/http://www.mcgi.state.mi.us/mgdl/?action=thm>`_ and download a Digital Elevation Model for the county of your choice.

+2. Unzip the file you downloaded.

-1 Start a new instance of QGIS then click on Layers | Add Raster Layer.
+3. Start a new instance of QGIS then click on Layers | Add Raster Layer.
 Navigate to the folder where the DEM is stored, e.g, C:/Wayne_dem24_30m/Wayne/Topography/dem/.

-2. Select the file named w001001.adf.
+4. Select the file named w001001.adf.
 Make sure it is the adf file with the larger file size.

-3. If the DEM is loaded and doesn’t show up, simply right click on it and select Zoom to Layer.
+5. If the DEM is loaded and doesn’t show up, simply right click on it and select Zoom to Layer.

 .. image:: img/wayne_dem.png
    :alt: Digital Elevation Model

-4. The numbers below the name of the DEM in the Table of Content refer to elevation in ft.
+6. The numbers below the name of the DEM in the Table of Content refer to elevation in ft.
 If you click on the Identify button then click anywhere on the map, it will return the elevation at that location.

-5. To change the color of the DEM, double click on its name in the Table of Content and select Symbology.
+7. To change the color of the DEM, double click on its name in the Table of Content and select Symbology.
 Change the Render Type from SingleBand Gray to SingleBand Psuedocolor.

-6. Select a color ramp that suits your taste.
+8. Select a color ramp that suits your taste.
 Make sure the color ramp does justice in showing the subtle variations in elevation.

-7. You can also click on the Classify button and experiment with the impact that different classifications methods have on the visual appearance of the DEM.
+9. You can also click on the Classify button and experiment with the impact that different classifications methods have on the visual appearance of the DEM.

 .. image:: img/dem_symbology.png